github-riteshsharma/capersports-web/README.md

 ---

-**🚀 Built with ❤️ using React, Node.js, Express, MongoDB and deployed on Microsoft Azure**
+**🚀 Built with ❤️ using React, Node.js 20/22 LTS, Express, MongoDB and deployed on Microsoft Azure**